Senthil-Kumar-710/Mean-and-Variance/README.md

-# Results and Output :
+# Output :
 ![prob1](https://user-images.githubusercontent.com/93860256/230059110-87f76f42-ef6d-4cea-af32-110b2118f082.png)

+# Result :
+Thus the mean and variance of arrival of objects from the feeder using probability distribution is found successfully.